sivahuang77/citrux-cli/docs/get-started/authentication.md

 ## Running in Google Cloud environments <a id="cloud-env"></a>

-When running Gemini CLI within certain Google Cloud environments, authentication is automatic.
+When running Citrux CLI within certain Google Cloud environments, authentication is automatic.

-In a Google Cloud Shell environment, Gemini CLI typically authenticates automatically using your Cloud Shell credentials.
-In Compute Engine environments, Gemini CLI automatically uses Application Default Credentials (ADC) from the environment's metadata server.
+In a Google Cloud Shell environment, Citrux CLI typically authenticates automatically using your Cloud Shell credentials.
+In Compute Engine environments, Citrux CLI automatically uses Application Default Credentials (ADC) from the environment's metadata server.

 If automatic authentication fails, use one of the interactive methods described